A Proven, Repeatable Change Management Model for Change Managers and Project Teams

 ASSESS

-During the first phase in the change management process, you must learn about the project and impacted users so you can plan how to enable the organization’s change.
-This involves conducting a series of change assessments to analyze the business initiative and its deliverables, as well as assessing stakeholders, change impacts, organization readiness, and change risks.
+During the first phase in the change management process for managing change management, you must learn about the project and impacted users so you can plan how to enable the organization’s change.
+This involves conducting a series of change assessments to analyze the business initiative and its deliverables, as well as assessing stakeholders, change impacts, organization readiness, and change risks to get the definition of change for this project.

 You can think of Phase 1 (Assess Phase) as the phase in your organizational change framework where you are learning and understanding.